aws-samples/smb-starter-kits/Windows-Addon-AD-Connector/DEPLOYMENT_GUIDE.md

 If the Directory is not ready, or comes up "Failed", the issue is likely to be a bad password.
 You can delete and re-create the stack if this happens.

+If you need to delete the stack, after deletion, delete the ad-connector-log-group in CloudWatch logs.